polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/index.md

 2. git

 You will learn to:
-1. Compile a Substrate node from source code.
+1. Compile a Substrate node template from source code.
 2. Generate ed25519 and sr25519 key-pairs for use as a network authority
 3. Create and edit a chainspec json file